Businesses win in U.S. court ruling on worker arbitration pacts

 In a 2-1 ruling on Tuesday, the 5th U.S. Circuit Court of Appeals overturned a January 2012 National Labor Relations Board (NLRB) decision that had invalidated such an arbitration agreement used by homebuilder D.R.
-Horton Inc. (DHI.N).
+Horton Inc..

 The case had been closely watched by business groups, employment lawyers and labor unions.